rafael-santiago/kryptos/doc/MANUAL.md

 Watson@221B:~/src/kryptos-test/samples# ./dh-domain-params-sample 160 80 > params.txt
 ```

 Once generated the parameters can be used instead of the standarnized MODP values.
-Of course that use p=160 bits and q=80 is
+Of course, use p=160 bits and q=80 is
 pretty insecure.
 The domain parameters calculating process can be slow.
 Since it depends on finding primes with specific
 relations between them.
 It is driven by luck, it can take 15 minutes or 2/3 hours...
 Fortunately, you should do it once.